Welcome to the extreme sport of space-diving.

 After successful rounds of vacuum chamber tests in Texas, the team is now moving to Roswell, N.M., for the mission's final phase of preparations, said Art Thompson, a team technical director who helped develop the B-2 Stealth bomber.

 "This test was enormously important for our self-confidence.
 The success has given us an additional boost to rise to the challenges that still lie ahead," Baumgartner said.

 And while breaking records is important, this is also a stunt with great benefit for science.
-Team medical director Dr. Jonathan Clark hopes their findings can eventually have an impact on space travel and tourism.
+Team medical director Dr. Jonathan Clark hopes their findings can eventually have an impact on and tourism.

 " Red Bull Stratos is testing new equipment and developing the procedures for inhabiting such high altitudes as well as enduring such extreme acceleration," Clark said.
 "The aim is to improve the safety for space professionals as well as potential space tourists."

 "We'll be setting new standards for aviation.
-Never before has anyone gone supersonic without being in an aircraft," Clark added.
+Never before has anyone gone without being in an aircraft," Clark added.

 To do it at all required a custom supersonic spacesuit, designed by the David Clark Company, which made the first such pressurized suits to protect World War II fighters during high-speed maneuvers.